Contact informationDepartment of Political Science

 - McGill University (M.A.)

 - McGill University (Ph.D.)

-Professor Harvey has recently been appointed a University Research Professor.
-He received Dalhousie's Faculty of Arts and Social Sciences Award for Excellence in Teaching in 1998 and the Burgess Research Award in 2000.
-He was a NATO Fellow from 1998-2000 and has received several research grants from the Social Science and Humanities Research Council of Canada, the Department of National Defence and the Department of Foreign Affairs and International Trade.
-Professor Harvey's article, "The Homeland Security Dilemma: Imagination, Failure and the Escalating Costs of Perfecting Security," was shortlisted for the John McMenemy Prize for best article published in the Canadian Journal of Political Science for 2007.
+Professor Harvey received Dalhousie’s Alumni Association Award for Excellence in Teaching (2012), Dalhousie’s Outstanding Graduate Advisor Award (2009), the Faculty of Arts and Social Sciences Award for Excellence in Teaching (1998), and the Burgess Research Award (2000).
+He was a NATO Research Fellow from 1998-2000 and has received several grants from the Social Science and Humanities Research Council of Canada, the Department of National Defence and the Department of Foreign Affairs and International Trade.